everydaycookingtips.com

 Preparation Steps

-• Pour the cherry pie filling into a 9x13-inch baking dish.
+• Pour the cherry pie filling evenly into the bottom of the prepared baking dish.

-• Sprinkle the cake mix evenly over the cherries.
+• Sprinkle the dry chocolate cake mix evenly over the cherry filling.

-• Drizzle the melted butter over the top of the cake mix.
+• Drizzle the melted butter evenly over the cake mix.
+Do not stir.

-• Bake for 45 minutes, or until the top is bubbly and golden brown.
+• Bake in the preheated oven for 40–45 minutes, or until the top is golden brown and the edges are bubbling.

 Notes